In D.C., Group Of Protesters Breaks Windows; Police Use Pepper Spray

 Video from the area, posted by veteran protest live-streamer Tim Pool, showed police tightly surrounding a group of people coughing from the pepper spray.

-Several people on the video identified themselves as lawyers who were observing the protest, and said they were not participating in the protest when they were caught in the group of people being detained by police.
+Several people on the video identified themselves as lawyers who were observing the protest, and said they were not participating in the protest when they were caught in the group of people being hemmed in by police.

 The self-identified lawyers in the group were particularly vocal that their detainment was unjustified.